great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 <ImportGxAndInstantiateADataContext />

-### Create a Datasource
+### Create a Data Source

-The following information is required when you create a Filesystem Datasource:
+The following information is required when you create a Filesystem Data Source:

-- `name`: The Datasource name.
+- `name`: The Data Source name.

-- `base_directory`: The path to the folder containing the files the Datasource connects to.
+- `base_directory`: The path to the folder containing the files the Data Source connects to.

 1. Run the following Python code to define `name` and `base_directory` and store the information in the Python variables `datasource_name` and `path_to_folder_containing_csv_files`: